Variations of the Dominion Battlecruiser

 So far all models of the battlecruiser were arguably CGI.
 A detailed physical model is used for the first time in DS9: "Ties of Blood and Water" when a battlecruiser is shown in close shots approaching the station.
 Because of the lighting that looks realistic also in "normal space" as opposed to the diffuse pink nebula this is evidently a real miniature.
 The most obvious difference to the V-type CGIs seen so far is that the model is quite flat which becomes particularly clear in the ventral view.
 The nacelle struts and nacelles almost form a straight line, they are sloping down only slightly and they definitely don't form a "V".
 We will refer to this new version as "U-type".

 A second dissimilarity lies in the pink illuminated areas.
 There is a kink in the largest pattern and it now consists of six instead of five stripes.
 The bars in the foremost pink area now have a 45° arrangement.
 Finally, the stripes directly bordering to the nacelles are now parallel to the nacelles instead of perpendicular.
 It is also worth mentioning that the windows on the physical U-type are smaller.
 Even though the ship is quite big, they can only be portholes at this tiny size.
 It also looks like the shape of the lower pod was changed, as it is not indented any more and perhaps wider too.
 Moreover, the paint scheme of the battlecruiser was modified.
 The "cheap" V-type 2 CGI appeared to be plain dark gray, the V-type 2a CGI was composed of panels in different shades of gray, but nothing more colorful was visible.
 In contrast, the physical model has some areas on the top and the bottom in a reddish color.
-It is clearly far less colorful than the depiction in the Encyclopedia II and the DS9 Technical Manual suggests.
-On the other hand, all this may be just a matter of lighting, knowing that the Jem'Hadar attack ship miniature is painted in all sorts of blue and red, although it looks rather bluish gray on screen.
+The actual miniature is less colorful than the depiction in the Encyclopedia II and the DS9 Technical Manual suggests.
+On the other hand, the appearance on screen is primarily a matter of lighting, knowing that the Jem'Hadar attack ship miniature is painted in all sorts of blue and red, although it looks rather bluish gray on screen.

 DS9: In the Cards